ElliottLeigh2001/SPFxWebparts/webparts/TTLWebpart/README.md

 ## Summary

 This SPFx webpart is an extensive "application" to manage requests concerning trainings, travels, accommodations and software licenses.
 Each user has their own dashboard where they can visualise, add, update and delete requests.
 Once a request is created, the user can either 'save' their request so they can edit it later, or they can send it for approval.
-At this point, the request isn't editable and it goes to the dashboard of the approver that was selected during the process of making the request.
+At this point, the request is no longer editable and it appear in the dashboard of the approver that was selected during the process of making the request.

-The approver can either approve or deny any requests in their dashboard (and provide a comment on denial).
-If approved, HR members can in their turn approve or deny requests in their dashboard.
-They can also provide a comment and edit the cost of an item.
-If any cost was changed, they need to be sent for reapproval (and once again need to be approved by the approver).
-Only when both the approver and HR have approved the request, will the appropriate costs be paid.
+The approver can either approve or deny any requests in their dashboard (and provide a comment).
+There is also a special dashboard for HR members where they can see every single request of every employee.
+If a request has been approved by the approver, an HR member can either edit the cost of a request item and send it for reapproval, or mark it as booked (thus completing the request).
+In the first case, the request will be send back to the approver for reapproval.
+In the second case, the request is finished.
+Once a request is finished, a file can be uploaded to a request item (for example the confirmation email of a training) so there's less chance that documents go missing.

-There is also an exception when the total cost of a request exceeds 5000 EUR.
-In this case, the managing director of the company will also need to approve or deny the request in his own dashboard.
+Lastly, there is an exception when the total cost of a request exceeds 5000 EUR.
+In this case, the managing director of the company will also need to approve or deny the request in his/her own dashboard.
 A Power Automate flow is connected to this webpart to send out emails to the appropriate people at multiple stages of the process, shown below.

 New request is created (> 5000 EUR): the approver and HR are both informed of the new creation.
 New request is created (< 5000 EUR): the approver, HR and managing director are informed of the new creation.